Ireland national rugby sevens team: Olympic era (2009–present)

+As of December 2018, the IRFU was due to announce shortly their first-ever professional contracts for sevens players.

+World Series core team

+Ireland qualified as a core team for the 2019–2020 World Rugby Sevens Series by winning the 2019 Hong Kong qualifier.

-As of December 2018 the IRFU was due to announce shortly their first-ever professional contracts for sevens players.
-In May 2019, despite the squad qualifying for the World Rugby Sevens Series, the IRFU announced that players would remain on an €18,000 basic annual salary with bonuses of €500 for participating in each of the 10 World Series tournaments — the equivalent of a development contract.
+In May 2019, despite the squad qualifying for the World Rugby Sevens Series, the IRFU announced that players would remain on an €18,000 basic annual salary with bonuses of €500 for participating in each of the 10 World Series tournaments – the equivalent of a development contract.

 In March 2022, Anthony Eddy stepped down both as IRFU director of women's rugby and 7's rugby.
-Ireland secured their best ever overall finish in the World Rugby Sevens Series with a 5th place finish in the 2021–22 series.
+Ireland secured their best ever overall finish in the World Rugby Sevens Series with a 5th-place finish in the 2021–22 series.
 Later that year, Ireland equalled its best World Cup Sevens performance, winning the bronze medal for the second time (the first in 1993).
 Terry Kennedy capped off the program's successful season, by winning the World Rugby Sevens Player of the Year, mirroring the achievement of his XV's countrymen and counterpart, Josh van der Flier.

+Ireland finished sixth at the 2024 Summer Olympics, losing in the quarterfinals to eventual finalist Fiji.
+In the months following the Olympics, a number of team veterans retired, including caps leader Harry McNulty.

+Players

 Current squad

-The following players comprise Ireland's squad for the 2022–23 World Rugby Sevens Series.

-Season statistics

-The following table shows the leading Irish players during the 2021–22 Sevens Series season, ranked by tackles.
+All players who represented Ireland during the 2024/25 SVNS series beginning in November 2024.

+Note: Caps reflect the total number of SVNS events competed in as of the 2025 Singapore Sevens.